Nationwide Hazardous Material & Chemical Spill Cleanup Specialists

 How Do Our Emergency Spill Response Services Differ?

 Many cleaning companies use the industry-standard absorbent/sweep method when handling a hazardous spill.
 However, this approach takes time, causing disruption to your day-to-day operations.
-CG Environmental’s patented “Annihilator” trucks and handheld units can clean up to an 800-square-foot spill on a hard surface in about 60 seconds.
+CG Environmental, an EnviroServe Company’s patented “Annihilator” trucks and handheld units can clean up to an 800-square-foot spill on a hard surface in about 60 seconds.
 Not only does our proprietary equipment make cleanups faster, but it also captures more hazardous materials than the conventional method.
 Since 1992, our company has studied the most effective ways to help with chemical and petroleum spills.
 From household hazardous waste to commercial biohazard cleanup services, we’re equipped to ensure your space will be free of dangerous chemicals and materials in no time.